RuthMahallaMilano/multiplication_app/README.md

-# Learn Multiplication Table app
+# Learning Multiplication Table app

 This app was developed so that my children can learn and practice the multiplication table in a fun way, and see that it is possible to program interesting and nice things as well :smiley: